 The IVF specialist will conduct a complete diagnosis process to detect the cause of infertility in both partners.
 The OB-GYN will ask about your medical history and current medication if you are taking any.
 There are a few diagnostic tests the IVF specialist will recommend to assess the complexity before starting the IVF cycle:

 - Hysterosalpingogram (HSG)

 - Semen analysis

 - Follicular dynamic ultrasound

 IVF treatment is one of the most effective procedures to achieve fruitful results.
 The success rate is higher compared to other techniques.
 The process takes about a month or so to reach the last step of the treatment.
 IVF procedure is done in a proper sequential method which involves several steps-

 - Ovarian Stimulation- The first step to IVF is to take medications that can help your ovaries produce eggs that are ready for fertilization.
 Even if ovulation is normal, fertility drugs are used to produce more than a single egg because pregnancy rates are higher with more eggs.

-- Fertilization- Mature eggs are transferred into a special culture medium, placed in an incubator and within a few hours of egg retrieval are fertilized with sperm.
-The eggs and sperm are stored together in a special container expecting the fertilization occurs.
+- Fertilization- Mature eggs are transferred into a special culture medium, placed in an incubator, and within a few hours of egg retrieval are fertilized with sperm.
+The eggs and sperm are stored together in a special container expecting fertilization to occur.

 Pregnancy happens if any of the embryos attach to the lining of your uterus.